 Child Tax Credit: Millions of parents could soon get up to $3,600 per child

-The $1.9 trillion stimulus bill is aimed at shoring up the pandemic-stricken U.S. economy through tried-and-true fiscal measures like expanded unemployment aid and direct stimulus checks.
+The $1.9 trillion American Rescue Plan, signed into law by President Joe Biden on Thursday, is aimed at shoring up the pandemic-stricken economy through fiscal measures like expanded unemployment aid and direct stimulus checks.
 But the legislation also includes a relatively novel measure that offers a form of guaranteed income to parents of children under 18, or what one expert calls "a baby step toward universal basic income."

 That's because the relief bill includes an overhaul of the Child Tax Credit (CTC), a 24-year-old part of the nation's tax law that today primarily benefits middle- and upper-income families.
 The American Rescue Plan overhauls the CTC by expanding the benefit from $2,000 annually to as much as $3,600 per child.
 It also includes more low-income households and doles out the credit's benefit through monthly cash payments.